meteor-rocket/webpack/README.md

 A Webpack provider package for Meteor.

-For now, only specific versions of Webpack are provided.
-Need a specific version?
-Open an issue on GitHub for it.
+For now, only specific versions of Webpack are provided: those matching the released versions of this package.
+Need a specific version of Webpack?
+Open an issue for it on GitHub.

-On the wishlist: allow packages to specify a specific version of webpack to fetch from NPM.
+On the wishlist: allow dependents of rocket:webpack to specify a specific version of webpack to fetch from NPM.

 Usage
 -----